MALTA (EU) RESIDENCY & CITIZENSHIP

 Summary

 Is it easy to get the Malta citizenship?
-Applying for a residency or citizenship by investment program in Malta is a regulated procedure that requires following well-defined application steps, submitting detailed application forms, and passing all due diligence checks.
-Applicants must also pay certain government fees, make required investments and donations, as well as purchase or lease residential real estate property.
-Application processing for the citizenship by investment program can take 12-18 months until citizenship is granted, and about 2 weeks until residency is received.
+Applying for a residency or citizenship program in Malta is a regulated procedure that requires following well-defined application steps, submitting detailed application forms, and passing all due diligence checks.
+Applicants must also pay certain government fees, prove merit, as well as purchase or lease residential real estate property.
+Application processing for the citizenship program can take 12-16 months until citizenship is granted.

 Main Points: Is Malta Citizenship Easy